 Expansion of the Open panel by reducing the unknown and the blind quadrants is meant to result in great knowledge of one’s self and increased self-awareness.
 Decrease of the hidden quadrant by the subject volunteering information about himself or herself improves interpersonal relationships, friendships, and the overall group dynamic.

 In this way, the Johari Window method may be used for personal therapeutic reasons.
 It also can be used for family therapy, marriage therapy, and group work, usually associated with business or corporations.
 It is a means by which disparate people brought together for work, or perhaps social, purposes create an acceptable way of communicating, thus eliminating the potential for conflict and creating a smooth operation.

 If done for an individual solely, it can improve communication skills, help to resolve trust issues, increase self-awareness, particularly how others may perceive you, and perhaps offer glimpses into the motivation behind specific behavior.

 The Johari Window: A Great Tool for Self-Discovery

 Another interpretation of the Johari Window model is to identify each panel as a “persona”, so that the subject might get a deeper understanding of the self.
 With this approach, the Open Panel becomes the Public Self.

-The Blind Spot is the Naïve Persona, indicating that their lack of self-awareness is glaring, They make social mistakes and not realise it, not do they understand how others see them.
+The Blind Spot is the Naïve Persona, indicating that their lack of self-awareness is glaring, They make social mistakes and do not realize it, not do they understand how others see them.
 Due to this very obliviousness, they may be destructive and feared, and lack emotional intelligence.

 Preferring to retreat from the world rather than engage with it, the Secret Person may the result of childhood or personal traumas.